Applied Liberation PsychologyTM

 *Amygdala (fear, anger, flight/flight/freeze) shrinks in size

-2. Self-Compassion = Energy Flow and Personal Empowerment
+2. Behavior-Based Self-Compassion = Energy Flow and Personal Empowerment

-If you assume you were born on purpose, then every part of you—your temperament, history, emotional patterns—can become an energetic vehicle for liberation.
-Self-compassion in this framework is behavioral, not passive, and does not come in the form of verbal affirmations.
+, then every part of you—your personality, history, emotional patterns—can become a vehicle for liberated energy, creativity, and love without conditions.
+Self-compassion opens these creative capacities, however in this framework self-compassion is active, behavioral, not passive, and does not come in the form of affirmations.

 It is an energetic unlock that helps you: